SwiftStudies/OysterKit/Tutorials/Bork - A text adventure.md

 # A text adventure using OysterKit and STLR

 I wanted to create a tutorial that illustrated the complete tool-chain for someone wanting to use OysterKit to do _something_.
 A text adventure seems like a nice example to get started with!
 During this tutorial you will use the [Swift Package Manager](https://github.com/apple/swift-package-manager/blob/master/README.md) to create the executable, the command line tool for OysterKit and STLR called... imaginately... stlr as well as your normal XCode-ing to write your code.
-There's a **TO-DO: ADD LINK** (complete GitHub repository for the final project)[].
+There's a [complete GitHub repository for the final project](https://github.com/SwiftStudies/Bork).

 ## Using Swift Package Manager (SPM) to create a new project